 How Much Do Real Estate Postcards Cost?

-1. Cost of Mailing
+1. Mailing Costs

-If you’ve ever done an Internet search for postcard mailing companies, you know there’s a lot to choose from, and the prices vary a lot.
-It’s important to go with an established company that may seem more expensive upfront, but won’t hit you with hidden fees.
+If you’ve ever done an internet search for postcard mailing companies, you know there’s a lot to choose from, and the prices vary a lot.
+It’s important to go with an established company that may seem more expensive upfront but won’t hit you with hidden fees.
 For the sake of simplicity, ProspectsPLUS is an excellent option to consider.

 Choose standard (bulk) mailing to save some pennies.
-It’s more cost-effective, but definitely slower.
-The average delivery is between 10-14 days, so it’s not good for event notification.
-Expect to pay .70¢-.80¢ with a 200 card minimum.
+It’s more cost-effective but definitely slower.
+The average delivery is between 10 and 14 days, so it’s not good for event notification.
+Expect to pay .70¢ to .80¢ with a 200-card minimum.
 The rates decrease as the quantity increases.
-Prospects Plus only offers standard mailing for jumbo (8.5″x5.5″) postcards and larger.
+ProspectsPLUS only offers standard mailing for jumbo (8.5-inch by 5.5-inch) postcards and larger.

 What’s included in a mailing service?
-Let’s keep ProspectsPLUS! as an example.
+Let’s keep ProspectsPLUS as an example.